energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

         }
     }

 In CVM, we may discover patterns that were heretofore unknown (and unpredictable) in energy consumption and usage by analyzing and learning from data across multiple energy devices and networks (e.g. wind, EV, solar, hydro, geothermal etc.).
-For example, we might learn that when Vendor A device X limits power to P, then Vendor B device Y actually increases it's power consumption by 1.1*P, actually offsetting (and more) energy savings to produce net energy waste.
+For example, we might learn that when Vendor A device X limits power to P, then Vendor B device Y actually increases its power consumption by 1.1*P, actually offsetting (and more) energy savings to produce net energy waste.
 In a wildly fictional example, we might learn that when consumers are encouraged to set their home thermostat smart meters to allow a max temp Y when the ambient temperature is >Z, those same consumers actually drive their EV cars to the beach to cool off in such a way that offsets any power savings achieved by limiting the thermostats (i.e., net energy waste, not gain).
 This type of analysis is only possible when you can access and analyze IOT energy device data across multiple vendors and networks (in this case home thermostat IOT, EV Car IOT, Phone IOT with location data).

 FLOW